genstava789/mltb-heroki/README.md

 ## Sabnzbd

-- External access to web interface, so you can remove files or edit settings
+- External access to web interface, so you can remove files or edit settings.
+Then you can sync settings in database with sync button in bsetting
-- Remove files from job before and during download (Requires Base URL) (task option)
+- Remove files from job before and during download using mltb file selector (Requires Base URL) (task option)
 - Edit Global Options while the bot is running from bot settings (global option)
 - Servers menu to edit/add/remove usenet servers